qiajigou/Drop2PI/README.md

 We don't have better way to solve that problem.

-Why dont't we add a queue and insert event to a queue?
+Why don't we add a queue and insert event to a queue?

-This tool is using watchdog, everytime download a file it will cause a create file event.
+This tool is using watchdog, every file download will cause a create file event.
 Then we will upload file again, with same content.

 So we need block something.